 - If the IRS approves an installment agreement, it will generally keep any tax refunds and apply them to your debt.

-- The IRS will also keep any refunds while your offer in compromise (OIC) is pending and in the year it accepts your OIC.
+- The IRS will also keep any refunds while your offer in compromise (OIC) is pending and for the tax year the OIC is accepted.

-- You’ll need to pay a fee if you enter into an installment agreement, and generally must pay a user fee to enter into an offer in compromise.
+- You’ll generally need to pay a fee if you enter into an installment agreement or an offer in compromise.

 Timeline for collecting debt